How To Analyse Facebook Ad Performance: Link Clicks Vs Landing Page Views

 2. All Clicks: This measures the Link Clicks (as above) but also gives you feedback on any engagement and interactions your ad received (i.e. likes, shares and comments)

-3. Outbound Clicks: This metric is the one most similar to Landing Page Views in that it captures how many people moved away from their FB page to visit your site.
-However, unlike Landing Page Views, it isn’t able to tell if the person waited for the page to load in full.
+3. Outbound Clicks: This metric is the most similar to Landing Page Views, capturing how many people moved from their FB page to visit your site.
+However, unlike Landing Page Views, it can’t tell if the person waited for the page to load in full.

-The different metrics on offer from Facebook can be confusing and none of them really offer the quality data you are looking for.
-That’s why in 2017 Facebook introduced Landing Page Views into the mix.
-Business owners needed to know if their ad was successful in driving genuine traffic to their landing page, not simply getting high clicks with zero return.
-Having this data is powerful and helps you know if the money you are spending on an ad campaign is worthwhile.
+The different metrics from Facebook can be confusing, and none offer the quality data you seek.
+That’s why, in 2017, Facebook introduced Landing Page Views into the mix.
+Business owners needed to know if their ad drove genuine traffic to their landing page, not simply getting high clicks with zero return.
+This robust data helps determine if your money on an ad campaign is worthwhile.

 What you want to see is good numbers in your Landing Page Views.
-That’s the data that best correlates to your growing brand awareness, you want to look to see how many people were patient enough to wait it out and get their eyes on your offering.
+That’s the data that best correlates to your growing brand awareness; you want to see how many people were patient enough to wait it out and get their eyes on your offering.

-You can use data from your Landing Page Views together with your Link Clicks and Unique Clicks to determine your ad bounce rate and how committed prospects are to following through.
+You can use data from your Landing Page Views and Link Clicks and Unique Clicks to determine your ad bounce rate and how committed prospects are to following through.

 That doesn’t mean you have to rely exclusively on Facebook for your data.
-The one thing the internet gives us is plenty of choices and online research tools are no exception.
+The internet gives us plenty of choices, and online research tools are no exception.
 We recommended using an accurate data source for your website research and development.
-Platforms like Ahrefs get you access to bigger resources.
+Platforms like Ahrefs get you access to more extensive resources.

-Tools like Ahrefs allow you to research keywords, run SEO analytics and get website traffic data on your own site as well as those of your competitors, which can help you craft the creative for your paid ads.
+Tools like Ahrefs allow you to research keywords, run SEO analytics and get website traffic data on your site and those of your competitors, which can help you craft the creative for your paid ads.

-If you expect that every person who clicks on your ad will convert, you’re not alone.
-The expectations on paid ad performance are actually very high.
-There is a feeling among business owners that ads on successful social media platforms, especially a high traffic site like Facebook, will be a sure thing.
-The truth is that it takes time, it takes research, it takes trial and error.
+You’re not alone if you expect every person who clicks on your ad to convert.
+The expectations for paid ad performance are very high.
+There is a feeling among business owners that ads on successful social media platforms, especially a high-traffic site like Facebook, will be a sure thing.
+The truth is that it takes time, research, and trial and error.

-While you do want your link clicks to be high, this should never be at the expense of Landing Page Views.
-You should never gear a campaign to get a lot of clicks that don’t convert, you will never see a good return on investment there.
+While you want your link clicks to be high, this should never be at the expense of Landing Page Views.
+It would be best if you never geared a campaign to get a lot of clicks that don’t convert, and you will never see a good return on investment there.

-High Link Clicks indicate you have an appealing ad, shown to the right audience.
-If you are finding a high drop-off rate, it’s probably to do with your landing page load times.
+High Link Clicks indicate you have an appealing ad shown to the right audience.
+If you find a high drop-off rate, it’s probably due to your landing page load times.

-People hate waiting for any length of time, this is the internet, after all, the expectation is that everything online is instant.
+People hate waiting for any time; this is the internet; after all, the expectation is that everything online is instant.

-That gives you a narrow window of fewer than three seconds to get your information loaded in full.
+That gives you a narrow window of fewer than three seconds to load your information fully.

 You only have three seconds to load your landing page URL in full.
 After this, people lose interest and drop out.

 • Check to make sure your landing page content matches the ad.
-If people don’t get what they were expecting they’ll opt out early.
+If people don’t get what they expect, they’ll opt out early.

-• Make sure your landing page is appealing with a clear message and is quick to read
+• Ensure your landing page is appealing, has a clear message, and is quick to read.

 • Provide a clear action step (call to action)